William Aiken

 William Aiken Sr. (1779 – May 5, 1831) was the founder and president of the pioneering South Carolina Canal and Rail Road Company.

 Born in County Antrim, Ireland, he immigrated to Charleston, South Carolina at age 10.
 He was raised Presbyterian.
 He married Henrietta Watt in 1801.
-They raised two children, one of whom died in infancy, while the other, William Aiken Jr., became a prominent statesman and planter.
+They raised two children, one of whom died in infancy, while the other, William Aiken Jr., became a prominent statesman and planter, serving at the governor of South Carolina.
 They lived at 456 King Street from 1807 until his death in 1831.

-The railroad was organized in a meeting at this house in 1827, and Aiken was chosen as President.
+The railroad company was established at a meeting at Aitken's house in 1827, and Aiken was selected as President.
 Construction of the railroad began in January 1830.

-He was killed in a Charleston carriage accident caused by the train's noise frightening his horse.
-The railroad was completed in 1833, and was the longest railroad, at 136 miles, under one management, in the world.
+Aitken was killed in 1831 in Charleston, in a carriage accident caused by the sound of the train spooking his horse.
+The railroad was eventually completed in 1833, and measuring 136 miles, was the longest railroad under one management in the world at the time.

-A historic district comprising one of his homes and selected structures of the railway, William Aiken House and Associated Railroad Structures, was listed on the U.S. National Register of Historic Places and was further declared to be a National Historic Landmark.
+The William Aiken House and Associated Railroad Structures, a historic district comprising one of Aitken's homes and selected structures of the railway, was declared a National Historic Landmark in 1963, and listed on the U.S. National Register of Historic Places in 1966.

-Also another home of his known as the Robinson-Aiken House, which his son, William Aiken Jr., a governor of South Carolina, acquired after his death, also was listed on the National Register.
-This home is also known as the Gov. William Aiken House.
+A second of Aitken's homes, the Robinson-Aiken House, also known as the Gov. William Aiken House, was added to the National Register in 1977.
+Aitken's son, William Aiken Jr., acquired the house after his father's death.